 By 2015, Microsoft deployed FPGAs at scale into its Azure public cloud, and within a year, its AccelNet program had introduced FPGA-based SmartNICs as the default hardware for implementing virtual network functions in Azure, deploying FPGAs in over one million hosts.

-So when Azure released its most recent white paper making a compelling case that FPGA-based SmartNICs are the optimal choice for cloud environments, the marketplace took notice.
+So when Azure released its recent Accelerated Networking white paper making a compelling case that FPGA-based SmartNICs are the optimal choice for cloud environments, the marketplace took notice.

 Let’s examine some of the most striking points from the paper:

 First, Azure compared four hardware options as solutions to the expanding networking challenges of the cloud:

 - While ASIC-based NICs offered the highest performance potential, they lacked programmability, limiting their adaptability over time.
 The paper also states that adding a small number of CPU cores to ASICs does not provide the required programmability, as those CPU cores quickly become the bottleneck.